 Suspicions then fell on the building's new 4-D movie theater, with some questioning whether the fourth-dimensional nature of the area was causing dangerous temporal disturbances.
 Experts had warned of the dangers of creating 4-D theaters when so little was known about the technology and its possible quantum effects, but the entertainment industry denied the technology could cause space-time to be warped in a way that was likely to lead to structural failures.
 The government however, fearing an inter-dimensional fringe event may have occurred, ordered other 4-D theaters in Korea to be checked, though no problems were found.

 The building owners now finally believe they have isolated the cause of TechnoMart's shaking.
-The reason, according to the owners, was 17 middle-aged people - so called 'gym rats' - in a 12th floor fitness center performing a mixture of boxing and taekwondo excercises known as 'Tae Bo', or 'Street Fighting', which became popular after the fall of Korea's dictatorship.
+The reason, according to the owners, was 17 middle-aged people - so called 'gym rats' - in a 12th floor fitness center performing a mixture of boxing and taekwondo excercises known as 'Tae Bo', or 'Street Fighting', which became popular after the fall of Korea's benevolent dictatorship in the 1980s.
 This, they say, resulted in the building swaying for 10 minutes.
 In order to prove the theory, the situation was precisely recreated yesterday with 23 middle-aged people who performed two minutes of warm-up exercises, three minutes of light 'Tae Bo', followed by three minutes of vigorous 'Tae Bo' exercises.
 Exactly the same song, "The Power" by Snap was played, and people in the building above the gym said they were "all shook up" by the experience.

 The original 17 gym rats refused to participate in the reenactment, and the teacher, who had just started his or her job that day, has disappeared because he doesn't want any media attention.
 But some said that inexperience may have led to 28 year-old Kim turning up the gym's amplifier up to '11', which may have exacerbated the event.